limehouselabs/mirror-github-org/README.md

   * `DST_ORG` - The name of the new organisation you just created
 * Run the job and sit back, you now have a daily-updated mirror of a Github org!

+Todo
+====

+* Deal with a few weird Github API error cases
+* Trial Github Actions instead of CircleCI
+* Automate more of the configuration (can we make it possible to just fork it to an `ORGNAME-mirror` account and just work?
+* Generate a changelog
+* Generate events if repositories are removed